Postpartum Endometritis

 Patients with low-grade fever and no abdominal pain are evaluated for other occult causes, such as atelectasis, breast engorgement, breast infection, UTI, and leg thrombophlebitis.
 Fever due to breast engorgement tends to remain 39° C. If temperature abruptly rises after 2 or 3 days of low-grade fever, the cause is probably an infection rather than breast engorgement.

-Urinalysis and urine culture are usually done.
+Urinalysis and urine culture are usually done to exclude other causes.

 Endometrial cultures are rarely indicated because specimens collected through the cervix are almost always contaminated by vaginal and cervical flora.
 Endometrial cultures should be done only when endometritis is refractory to routine antibiotic regimens and no other cause of infection is obvious; sterile technique with a speculum is used to avoid vaginal contamination, and the sample is sent for aerobic and anaerobic cultures.